Best Camping Water Container: 7 Reliable & Leak-Proof Options

 Editor’s Choice

 The Aqua-Tainer is made from rigid and ultra-durable polyethylene (PE plastic) that’s BPA-free and adds no scent or taste to your drinking water.
-Its 7-gallon capacity is large enough for long weekends at dry campsites, yet its unique design makes it more convenient to store than other plastic containers of similar size.
+Its 7-gallon capacity is large enough for long weekends at a dry campground, yet its unique design makes it more convenient to store than other plastic containers of similar size.

 • PROs